uvicpraxis/uvicpraxis.github.io/gpms.md

 Don't select "free camera" or "cinematic camera" if they do not apply to the gameplay footage.

-This element will typically be repeated: for example, 3D, 1st-person, and perspective camera.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with minor changes, from Poff and Atari 2025, Jan 2017, and Lee et al., "VGMS 4.2," 2024)</summary>